MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-overview.md

 ![Service Fabric platform][Image1]

+For Windows development, the Service Fabric .NET SDK is integrated with Visual Studio and Powershell.
+See [Prepare your development environment on Windows](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started.md).
+For Linux development the Service Fabric Java SDK is integrated with Eclipse, and Yeoman is used to generate templates for Java, .NET Core, and container applications.
+See [Prepare your development environment on Linux](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started.md)

-For more information on creating clusters on-premises, read [creating a cluster on Windows Server or Linux](service-fabric-deploy-anywhere.md) or for Azure creating a cluster [via the Azure portal](service-fabric-cluster-creation-via-portal.md).
+For more information on creating clusters read [creating a cluster on Windows Server or Linux](service-fabric-deploy-anywhere.md) or for Azure creating a cluster [via the Azure portal](service-fabric-cluster-creation-via-portal.md).

 ## Stateless and stateful microservices for Service Fabric
 Service Fabric enables you to build applications that consist of microservices or containers.
 Stateless microservices (such as protocol gateways and web proxies) do not maintain a mutable state outside a request and its response from the service.
 Azure Cloud Services worker roles are an example of a stateless service.
 Stateful microservices (such as user accounts, databases, devices, shopping carts, and queues) maintain a mutable, authoritative state beyond the request and its response.
 Today's Internet-scale applications consist of a combination of stateless and stateful microservices.